zacscott/just-seo/readme.txt

 == Changelog ==

 = 1.0.1 =
-* Fix sitemap to alwasy return XML under a 200 OK HTTP header.
+* Fix sitemap to always return XML with a 200 OK HTTP header.

 = 1.0 =
 * Initial release.